trust-mfn-berlin/animals-as-objects/vault/theme.Exhibiting.md

 ## Kinderzoo

+## Einen Ochsenfrosch ausstellen

+"How to exhibit a bullfrog?" fragte der Direktor des Bronx Zoos 1968.[^3]

 ## Konkurrenz in einer Stadt - Zoo und Tierpark buhlen um Gäste

 [^1]: Köstering, Susanne.
 2003.
 Natur zum Anschauen: Das Naturkundemuseum des deutschen Kaiserreichs 1871-1914.
 Köln, Weimar, Wien: Böhlau Verlag; 278.
 [^2]: Ritvo, Harriet.
 2018. „The World as a Zoo: Acclimatisation in the Ninetenth Century“.
 In The ark and beyond: the evolution of zoo and aquarium conservation, herausgegeben von Ben A. Minteer, Jane Maienschein, James P. Collins, und George B. Rabb, 27–38.
 Convening science: discovery at the marine biological laboratory.
 Chicago: The University of Chicago Press; 27.
+[^3]: Conway, William G. 1968. „How to Exhibit a Bullfrog: A Bed-Time Story for Zoo Men“.
+Curator: The Museum Journal 11 (4): 310–18.